-The Eugenics League was a mixed-race medical welfare organisation in which women palyed an increasing role as time went on.
+The Eugenics League was a multi-race medical welfare organisation in which women palyed an increasing role as time went on.
 Anyone in interested in learning more about pre-war Hong Kong’s very much not eleventh rate women should take a look at the final chapter of Susannah Hoe’s excellent work cited above: Phyllis Harrop, Margaret Watson, missionaries Mildred Dibden, Ruth Little, Dorothy Brazier and Doris Lemmon all made valuable contributions to Hong Kong life in the peace and showed their mettle in the war.

 Before I conclude, I want to return to this question of the stereotyping of Hong Kong’s women.
 In general I’m confining my analysis to the last years of peace, but there’s an example of stereotyping at work too good to leave out.
 American reporter Gwen Dew, describing her experiences during and after the siege of the Repulse Bay Hotel, provided a vivid picture of all that was worst in Hong Kong womanhood: ‘Mrs Elegant’ is racist, snobbish and selfish